-China Gold International's failure to obtain and maintain required government approvals, permits and licenses for the Company's exploration and mining activities or renewals thereof could materially and adversely affect the Company's business and results of operations.
+The Company's failure to obtain and maintain required government approvals, permits and licenses for the Company's exploration and mining activities or renewals thereof could materially and adversely affect the Company's business and results of operations.

 Under relevant PRC laws, the Company is required to obtain certain government approvals, permits and licenses for each of the Company's mines, among which exploration permits, mining permits, production safety permits and gold operating permits are crucial to the Company's business operations.
+The

-The Company's mining permit for the CSH Gold Project will expire in August 2015, the mining permit for the Tongqianshan area of the Jiama Project will expire in July 2013, and the mining permit for the Niumatang area of the Jiama Project will expire in July 2015.
+Company's mining permit for the CSH Gold Project will expire in August 2015 and has been submitted for renewal.
+The application is currently under review by government agencies but will not commit on any approval date at this time.
+The mining permit for the Jiama Project has been consolidated into one license which covers Niumatang, Tongqianshan, South Pit, Jiaoyan and underground.
+License has an expiration date of October 12, 2023.
+The rates of mining that have been nominated on the permits are below the production rates anticipated from Phase II expansion of the Jiama Project.
 Under the PRC laws and regulations, if there are residual reserves in a property when the mining permit in respect of such property expires, the holder of the expiring mining permit will be entitled to apply for an extension for an additional term.
 The Company believes that there will be no material substantive obstacle in renewing such permits.
 Nevertheless, there can be no assurance as to whether the current relevant PRC laws and regulations, as well as the current mining industry policy, will remain unchanged at the time of the extension application of such permits, nor can there be any assurance that the competent authorities will not use their discretion to deny or delay the renewal or the extension of relevant mining permits due to factors outside the Company's control.
 Therefore, there can be no assurance that the Company will successfully renew its mining permits on favourable terms, or at all, once such permits expire.